Myeloma Treatment: 5 Ways To Stay on Track | MyMyelomaTeam

 Treatment for multiple myeloma works best when the right treatment options are used for the prescribed duration.
 People who stick with their regimen have better outcomes than those who pivot from their recommended plan.

-The purpose of a personalized treatment plan is not only to achieve remission from myeloma but also to extend the duration and quality of life.
+The purpose of a personalized treatment plan is not only to achieve remission from myeloma but to also extend the duration and quality of life.
 If you skip maintenance treatment or stop early, drugs aren’t given the chance to work as intended.
-Ultimately, not sticking with a myeloma treatment plan may lead to a relapse, worsening disease progression, increased out-of-pocket health care costs, and even a higher risk of death.
-You may also become resistant to previously effective medication if you stop and then restart it.
+Ultimately, not sticking with a myeloma treatment plan may lead to a relapse, worsening disease progression, increased out-of-pocket health care costs, and even a high risk for death.
+Stopping and starting medicine that used to work well might make it not work as well over time.

 Seek information about your condition from your health care team and other authoritative sources.
-Learning about multiple myeloma and your specific disease stage and progression can help you understand what is going on in your body.
+Learning about multiple myeloma and your specific disease stage and progression can help you understand what is happening in your body.
 Understanding your treatment options can improve your confidence when discussing the potential risks and benefits of each with your doctor.
-You’ll also be more likely to stick with a treatment plan if it reflects your priorities and you actively participated in the decisions.
+You’ll also be more likely to stick with a treatment plan if it reflects your priorities and you actively participate in the decisions.

 Reliable sources for myeloma information include the National Cancer Institute, the American Cancer Society, and the Leukemia & Lymphoma Society.
 You can also ask your doctor which sources they recommend.

 It’s critical to communicate clearly with your doctor.
 Don’t be afraid or embarrassed to ask questions and seek clarification when you don’t understand something.
-Bring a friend or family member to doctor visits with you to help remember conversations and treatment plan details.
+Whether you want to understand why you are experiencing bone pain, or you don’t understand the results of your blood tests, your hematologist should be able to answer your questions.
+Bring a friend or family member to doctors’ visits to help you remember conversations and treatment plan details.
 You can also ask the doctor if it’s OK to record the conversation on your phone to review later.

 Let your doctor know right away if you experience side effects from myeloma treatment, and keep them informed of any changes.
 There are often ways to manage side effects, and some side effects may fade over time.
 Your doctor can help you know what to expect and how to keep feeling your best during treatment.